UEABIO/data-sci-v1/docs/04-data-wrangling.md

 We are going to learn how to organise data using the *tidy* format^[(http://vita.had.co.nz/papers/tidy-data.pdf)].
 This is because we are using the `tidyverse` packages @R-tidyverse.
 This is an opinionated, but highly effective method for generating reproducible analyses with a wide-range of data manipulation tools.
 Tidy data is an easy format for computers to read.

 Here 'tidy' refers to a specific structure that lets us manipulate and visualise data with ease.
 In a tidy dataset each *variable* is in one column and each row contains one *observation*.
 Each cell of the table/spreadsheet contains the *values*.
-One observation you might make about tidy data is it is quite long - it generates a lot of rows of data.
+One observation you might make about tidy data is it is quite long - it generates a lot of rows of data - you might remember then that *tidy* data can be referred to as *long*-format data (as opposed to *wide* data).

 <img src="images/tidy-1.png" title="tidy data overview" alt="tidy data overview" width="80%" style="display: block; margin: auto;" />